These are one of the few fruits native to North America.

 Or damage collagen and make skin wrinkle prone.

-Over time, changes such as these accelerate your aging.
+Over time, changes such as these speed up your aging.

 Fortunately, you can fight back.